-If you’re undecided between building garden steps with blocks, bricks, or paver slabs, hire a garden designer on Airtasker to help you decide on the most suitable material for your garden.
+If you’re undecided between building garden steps with blocks, bricks or paver slabs, hire a garden designer on Airtasker to help you decide on the best material that is suitable for your garden.

-Step 4: Do the math for your garden steps.
+Step 4: Do the maths for your garden steps

 How high should garden steps be?
-You can follow the standard measurement.
-The average height of a riser is around 7 ¾ inches and average length of a tread is around 11 ¾ inches to 12 inches.
+There’s a universal average that you can follow.
+The average height of a riser is 200mm, and the average length of a tread is 300mm.

-But you’ll also need to know how many steps to make.
+But you’ll need to know how many steps to make.

-Divide the total height by the average height of each step (7 ¾ inches) to get the number of steps you need.
+You then divide the total height by the average height of each step (200mm) to give you the number of steps you need.

-To measure the tread length for each step, divide the average tread length of steps (11 ¾ inches to 12 inches) by the total length.
+To measure the tread length for each step, divide the average tread length of steps (300mm) by the total length.